GLOBAL MARKETS-Stocks struggle after tech reboot, euro in ECB crosshairs

 Sterling last sat at $1.3006 and 90.91 pence per euro EURGBP=.

-U.S. jobless claims figures are also due at 1230 GMT and investors are also intently focused on whether the U.S. stock market bounce can actually hold firm.
+U.S. jobless claims figures are due at 1230 GMT, and investors are also intently focused on whether the U.S. stock market bounce can actually hold firm.

 Wednesday's Nasdaq rebound has recouped about a quarter of the index's losses since it plunged from a record high on Sept.
 2, but it has also highlighted how stretched some stocks are.